UC Merced & UC Riverside join LLNL for a Data Science Challenge

 What to expect

-Don’t miss this unique opportunity!
-The experience will be unlike any other.
 This intensive 2-week full-time program provides challenging exercises and assignments, tours, and seminars.
 For 2 weeks, you’ll work on an important data science problem while learning from experts, networking with peers, and developing skills for future internships.
 You’ll also get a taste of day-to-day life at LLNL, where we have a passion for national service.
-Read about the 2021 Challenge.
-A stipend will be provided.
-The Challenge will take place at LLNL.
+The Challenge will take place in Livermore with a stipend provided.

 Undergraduate students will: